-This recipe is so easy, you’re going to be making these steak tips ALL the time.
-A healthy beef appetizer or dinner like this is a recipe for the books!
-Besides the delicious steak marinade, the best part about cooking this steak recipe is that you get a tasty, caramelized edge on all of the steak.
+This steak tip recipe is so easy, you’re going to be making it ALL the time.
+A low carb beef appetizer or dinner like this is a recipe is one for the books!

 The marinade ingredients for these steak tips is just olive oil, lime juice, cilantro, cumin and garlic.
 Add the beef to the marinade and let it sit in the refrigerator for at least 8 hours or up to overnight. the longer the better for this steak recipe!